Distinguish your period from just spotting

 - There are essentially two halves of the menstrual cycle:

 - The follicular phase, when the follicle develops inside the ovary

 - The luteal phase after ovulation when the corpus luteum develops in the ovary in the area from where the egg was ejected.

-- Mark the FIRST day of your LAST period with an "X".
-This is day #1
+- Mark the first day of your last period with an "X".
+This is day #1.

 - Count forward however many days your menstrual cycle normally is before you start.
 If you don't know, then just count 28 days.

 - Put your initials or some other identifying mark on the last day.
-This is when your period should start.
+This is when your next period should start.

 That's it!
 If you have never monitored your period before, after several months you'll be able to figure out your actual cycle length and adjust your calculations accordingly.